 We aren't Unitarian Universalists in isolation.
 Ever since the Cambridge Platform of 1648, we've recognized the need to gather together in groups of congregations - to learn from each other, to help each other, to grow together.
 Therefore, I think it's critical that we maintain our associational connections, in informal relationships, as well as at the cluster, regional, and UUA levels.

 Since 2019, I have been serving as a commissioner on the UUA Commission on Appraisal.
 In this capacity I was one of the co-authors of the Commission's most recent report, Unlocking the Power of Covenant, published in 2021.

 I served on the Board of Directors of the Joseph Priestley District until we dissolved in March of 2019 as the UUA moved toward a regional structure.
 I was honored to have been able to serve during this time.

-I also serve on the board of the Unitarian Universalist Christian Fellowship.
+I served a six-year term on the board of the Unitarian Universalist Christian Fellowship.
 The UUCF has been serving the liberal Christian community for about 70 years.

 The Joseph Priestley District Board - July, 2017